Based in Holmfirth, near Huddersfield, I offer couples therapy, family counselling and individual counselling.

 My particular focus with clients is helping them resolve difficulties with some of the relationships they have with others.

 Those relationships can be with a husband, wife or partner - or with a family member, a parent, a child, a sibling.
+It could also be with a colleague, or colleagues at work.
 Some of the difficulties people experience in relationships can be to do with affairs, bereavement, parenting of children, communication, the impact of social media, or use of pornography - it's a pretty wide range of things!

 How long will I need counselling for?